This article will be keep getting updated, and is meant to provide a holistic overview of Matic Network for readers, both old and new to Matic.

 Matic Foundation is committed to provide a scalable and user friendly ecosystem for third party Decentralized applications to thrive on.
 Matic Foundation like Ethereum and other platform foundations will promote various Base chain Dapps(like Dapps built Ethereum currently, and NEO, EOS in future) to build and migrate their user facing applications / transactions on Matic Network.
 It will also award grants and funding to third party app developers to build various user cases on top of Matic Network like:

-Matic will provide an interface for users and payment APIs and SDKs for DApps, merchant, and users to instantly accept or pay in crypto assets (e.g., ERC20 tokens, Ethers).
+The Matic Network will provide an interface for users, payment APIs and SDKs for DApps, merchant and users to instantly accept or pay in crypto assets (e.g., ERC20 tokens, Ethers, ERC721 tokens).

 - Multi-asset cross chain transfer and payment through atomic swaps and liquidity providers

-- Fiat enabled payment system through fiat liquidity providers
+- Fiat enabled off-ramp payment system integration through fiat liquidity providers

-The network will exchange any tokens to targeted tokens by leveraging 0x liquidity pool or other liquidity providers while transferring crypto assets.
-In case of fiat, we are planning to collaborate with fiat liquidity providers in all major currencies.
+Third parties can use the Matic Network to exchange any tokens for other tokens by leveraging 0x liquidity pool or other liquidity providers while transferring crypto assets.
+In the case of fiat, the Matic Development Team is planning to collaborate with fiat liquidity providers in currencies of major countries.

-Matic has all characteristics which an exchange platform should have — faster and cheaper trades.
-Matic will provide support for decentralized exchanges and enable trust-less, reliable and easy crypto trades.
-The decentralized exchange are the future for digital assets and provides better security and solvency instead of centralized exchanges.
+The Matic Network is expected to have all characteristics which an exchange platform should have — faster and cheaper trades.
+The Matic Network is capable of supporting decentralized exchanges and enabling trust-less, reliable and easy crypto trades.
+The decentralized exchange is the future for digital assets and provides better security and solvency than the centralized exchanges.

-The Matic Network will enable a platform for merchants to assess the creditworthiness of connected users via their transaction history.
+The Matic Network will enable platforms for merchants to assess the creditworthiness of connected users via their transaction history.
 This enables merchants to lend tokens to users on the network when transacting with users that do not have sufficient funds.
-This will use Dharma protocol to provide tokenized debt to users.
+The Matic Network expects to use the Dharma protocol to provide tokenized debt to users.

-We will provide new infrastructure around Matic Network including friendly wallets for individual users and merchants, payroll dashboard, payment SDKs and other open source tools.
+The Matic Development Team will act on the simple mantra — make it simple and seamless.
+For that, the team will provide new infrastructure around the Matic Network including user-friendly wallets for individual users and merchants, payroll dashboards, payment SDKs and other open source tools.

 We have already started building infrastructure for developers, starting with Dagger.
 Dagger is a tool or engine to track Ethereum accounts and events in real-time.
 You can learn more about Dagger here: https://medium.com/matic-network/ethereum-in-realtime-dagger-98ee2d717c76 and check how it works: https://medium.com/matic-network/understanding-dagger-453d90480c51